SciML/DiffEqDocs.jl/docs/src/types/dae_types.md

 # DAE Types

-## Mathematical Specification of an ODE Problem
+## Mathematical Specification of an DAE Problem

-To define an ODE Problem, you simply need to give the function ``f`` and the initial condition ``u₀`` which define an ODE
+To define a DAE Problem, you simply need to give the function ``f`` and the initial condition ``u₀`` which define an ODE

 ```math